pcibraro/Windows-Azure-Solr/README.md

 5. Note if you start with a clean machine:  To download your publishSettings file, the enhanced security configuration of IE needs to be disabled.
 Go to Server Manager -> configure IE ESC -> disable for Administrators.

 ## Copy the binaries
-1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads.
+1. Download and extract on your local computer the latest version from http://msopentechstorage.blob.core.windows.net/windows-azure-solr/SolrInstWR-12182012.zip.

 2. Please make sure that you unblock all the dll's and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.